 Specifies the upper threshold value in nanoseconds for the path difference between the local clock and the reference time source (Grandmaster).
-If the path difference exceeds this value once, then the local clock is classed as unsynchronized.
+If the path difference exceeds this value once, then the device considers its local clock to be unsynchronized.

+'''

-31..100000000 (10°) (default setting: 5000)
+31..1000000000 (10°) (default setting: 5000)

+'''